Fish Passage Training Portal and Checklists

-The AFSBES Education Committee, in partnership with ASCE-EWRI/AFS-BES Joint Committee on Fisheries Science and Engineering (the Joint Committee) has created two new sets of tools for upcoming Fisheries Engineering and Science Professionals.
+In 2023, the AFSBES Education Committee, in partnership with ASCE-EWRI/AFS-BES Joint Committee on Fisheries Science and Engineering (the Joint Committee) created two sets of tools for upcoming Fisheries Engineering and Science Professionals.

 Disclaimer